kubo/ya_getopt/README.md

 ---------------------

 Don't send me a patch if you have looked at GNU C library getopt source code.
-That's because I made this with clean room design to avoid the influence of the GNU GPL.
+That's because I made this with clean room design to avoid the influence of the GNU LGPL.

 Please make a test script passed by the GNU C library getopt but not by ya_getopt instead.